 In landscape too, but it looks ambitious and composed rather than being a 'shot'.

 - 9:7 perfect for landscape format with an appeal of a live shot.

-(The appeal as 'composed' or 'live shot' is not a quality of 5:4, 9:7 in itself.
+(The appeal as 'composed' or 'live shot' is not a quality of 5:4 or 9:7 in itself.
 It's simply association by viewing habits.
 But you have to consider it.)

-- 4:3 The ration is already beyond being balanced.
+- 4:3 The ratio is already beyond being balanced.
 But it's indifferent, technical, cool, calculated, universally usable.

 (In this sense it is today again very modern, very 70's.)

 - 3:2 with Cartier-Bresson the 'observation slit' looked modern from the 30's to the 50's.
 Today it's appropriate for reportage, storytelling, action and video.
 Occasionally 3:2 looks dynamic in portrait format, in landscape rather trivial. – For street photographers the odd look is intended: 'I don't care.
 I shoot.
 Period.'

 - 16.2 :10 the "golden ratio" is superstition in connection with perception of images (in architecture it represents, as any similar aspect ratio, a static, reliable shape)